Axway/amplify-central/content/en/docs/manage_marketplace/publish_to_marketplace.md

 ## Publish a product

-1. 1.
-Navigate to *Product Foundry*.
+1. Navigate to *Product Foundry*.
 2. Select **Products > All Products**.
 The product list view is displayed.
 3. Click the Marketplace icon, located at the bottom right corner, to start the publication process. *The [Marketplace Settings](/docs/manage_marketplace/marketplace_settings/) page is displayed*.
-4. Confirm the publication settings, including the [product visibility settings](/#control-product-visibility).
+4. Confirm the publication settings, including the [product visibility settings](#control-product-visibility).
 5. Click **Publish** to publish the product to the Marketplace.

 ### Control product visibility